celery/celery/sources/userguide/tasks.txt

 built-in backends to choose from: SQLAlchemy/Django ORM, Memcached, Redis, AMQP, MongoDB, Tokyo Tyrant and Redis -- or you can define your own.

-There is no backend that works well for every single use case, but for historical reasons the default backend is the AMQP backend.
-You should read about the strenghts and weaknesses of each backend, and choose the most appropriate for your own needs.
+No backend works well for every use case.
+You should read about the strenghts and weaknesses of each backend, and choose the most appropriate for your needs.

 .. seealso::